Detailed guides to painful problems, treatments & more

 I’ve saved the “best” for last.
 If “best” means “most complicated and interesting”…

 Corticosteroid injections and iontophoresis35 deliver an allegedly potent medication right to the source of the problem — think of them as ibuprofen on, er, steroids.
-Steroids certainly do have anti-inflammatory properties, in spades: they strongly suppress immune function, which is the major component of classic inflammation.
+Steroids certainly do have anti-inflammatory properties, in spades: they strongly and broadly suppress immune function.
 Steroids can work marvels, especially with systemic diseases where the immune system is rampaging out of control.
-The classic example is the drug prednisone, which has nearly miraculous and even life-saving benefits.36 The price of this potency?
+The classic example is the drug prednisone, which has nearly miraculous and often life-saving benefits.36 The price of that potency?
 Side effects!
-This is why oral steroids are rarely used for RSIs: no point in soaking your entire system in the stuff when you can deliver just where it’s needed.
+Many and serious.
+You cannot generally suppress immune function without consequences.

 But even then, there are serious concerns.
 Steroids also eat away at connective tissue — the same tissue that is already in trouble in most RSIs.